COVID Tests - Dashboard Metrics

 COVID-19 Vaccinations at St. Luke's - Dashboard Metrics

 These metrics help St. Luke's track our COVID-19 vaccine supply, administration and efficiency.
 Our ability to administer vaccine is driven primarily by supply, which continues to be extremely limited.
 Our goal is to administer vaccine to eligible groups in a timely manner; the majority of the time within 7 days of receiving the doses.
 NOTE: This dashboard is updated weekly by Monday morning.
 Consistent with the governor's order, St. Luke's provides vaccine data updates to the state of Idaho daily.
+For more information on COVID vaccine administration throughout the state of Idaho, please visit the state's COVID-19 vaccine data dashboard.

 - In the boxes at left: